 If you don't do a lot of hiking generally - and you have time - you can buy a lot of cheap imitations in the small shops in Kathmandu.
 The shops always say they are real but you can tell by the price, stitching, zips etc. They will not have as breathable fabric (though I wouldn't use it while walking anyway) and will have synthetic fill.
 These will be slightly heavier, less compressible, will not trap as much air (lower "fill power") and will not regain as much loftiness after compression.

 Depending on your experience all this may or may not be noticeable and they are probably "ok" however if you are not looking to splash the cash (and better than what Edmund Hillary had back in the day) and will last your trip and probably a while longer.
 7 months agoAnswered by Sean via WorldNomads.com

 I went in Dec-Jan with just a cheap (real down) one and only ended up using it in the afternoons/evenings after finishing the trek for the day (which I found much colder than early mornings).

-I would make sure you can fit at least 3 layers under it and a hood is quite nice to keep your neck warm, but I wouldn't worry about getting a fancy one. about 1 month agoAnswered by Soph via WorldNomads.com
+I would make sure you can fit at least 3 layers under it and a hood is quite nice to keep your neck warm, but I wouldn't worry about getting a fancy one.
+4 months agoAnswered by Soph via WorldNomads.com